peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

 * ftp://ftp.ncbi.nlm.nih.gov/blast/db/ (nucleotide and protein databases like NR)
 * ftp://ftp.ncbi.nih.gov/pub/mmdb/cdd/little_endian/ (domain databases like CDD)

+If using the optional taxonomy columns, you will also need to download the NCBI taxonomy files (``taxdb.btd`` and ``taxdb.bti`` from ``taxdb.tar.gz`` on the BLAST database FTP site).
+Currently explicit version tracking of the taxonomy is not supported, and in order to use this you must set the ``$BLASTDB`` environment variable to include the path where you unzipped the taxonomy files.
+If this is not done, the taxonomy columns like species name will appear as ``N/A`` in the tabular output.

 The BLAST+ binaries support multi-threaded operation, which is handled via the
 $GALAXY_SLOTS environment variable.
 This should be set automatically by Galaxy via your job runner settings, which allows you to (for example) allocate four